isene/hp-41_SpreadSheet/README.md

 Label (Menu)    | Description
 ----------------|------------
 LBL A (#)		| Used for numeric input type cells: Input the cell number, then the numeric value and press A to store the value in that cell
-LBL B (-C)		| Go to one cell lower and show the content LBL C (+R)      | Go to the cell in next row and show the content (stops at bottom row) LBL D (+C)		| Go to one cell higher and show the content LBL E (V)		| View the content of the current cell (the cell number is in register Y).
+LBL B (-c)		| Go to one cell lower and show the content LBL C (+c)		| Go to one cell higher and show the content LBL D (+R)      | Go to the cell in next row and show the content (stops at bottom row) LBL E (V)		| View the content of the current cell (the cell number is in register Y).
 If you press a cell number and then "E", the current cell will be changed to this number and the content viewed (this is the way to jump to a certain cell)
-LBL a (A)		| Used for storing an Alpha value in a cell.
+LBL a (a)		| Used for storing an Alpha value in a cell.
 Put up to 6 characters in Alpha, the cell number in X and press "a" LBL b (1)		| Go to first cell and show the content
-LBL c (-R)      | Go to the cell in higher row and show the content (stops at top row) LBL d (E)		| Go to last cell and show the content
+LBL c (E)		| Go to last cell and show the content
-LBL e (SAV)		| Save the spreadsheet (all cells, including Reg 00) to an XM file named the same as the spreadsheet program (number from 0 to 9)
+LBL d (-R)      | Go to the cell in higher row and show the content (stops at top row) LBL e (RS)		| Regenerate & Save; Regenerate all cell contents (applying all formulas), then press R/S when prompted to save the spreadsheet (all cells, including Reg 00) to an XM file named the same as the spreadsheet program (number from 0 to 9)

 If you have a spreadsheet saved when you start the main program, it will automatically load the content of all the cells from that XM file.